 - Display As

-This controls the way the bones appear in 3D View; you have four different visualizations you can select.
+This controls the way the bones appear in the 3D Viewport.

 This is the default visualization, well suited for most of editing tasks.
 It materializes:

 The bone root (”big” joint) and tip (”small” joint).

 The bone ”size” (its thickness is proportional to its length).

 The bone roll (as it has a square section).